 In 2016 The project delivered an ACE funded Summer programme; testing future uses of an old pub building before its community asset transfer in 2018.
 In the same year, the project ran Raise The Roof, to co-build a temporary space with Baxendale Architects.
 The space and its ACE funded programme was shortlisted for The RIBA MacEwen Award, recognising ‘Architecture for the common good’.

 Central to our programming are creative and community organisation activities.
 Key themes include self-representation (using methods such as film, animation, design and printing).
-We deliver to all ages, with sports and dance workshops also being available to the young people in the area.
-Learning and exchanging transferable skills is another area we are developing with community members; something that happens through the development of projects such as the Portland Pigeon.
+We deliver to all ages, with sports workshops also being available to the young people in the area.
+Learning and exchanging transferable skills is another area we are developing with community members; something that happens through the development of projects such as the Portland Pigeon, which is a key part of our growing social enterprise.
 Another vital strand to our project is developing skills in the community (social organising, cooking, gardening), which can support activity and events and help the project to thrive.
-This stream of work is about long-term sustainability, development of core and embedded skills for the future of the project and the community.
+We have a food strand that is growing in our organisation, supporting community members of all ages to develop skills in preparing and cooking nutritious and affordable meals.
+Our work is about long-term sustainability, development of core and embedded skills for the future of the project and the community.
+People led change and social and environmental justice for all.

-This is a collaborative delivery led by artists Anna Francis and Rebecca Davies with ceramic artist Alice Thatcher and residents of Portland Street and the surrounding streets.
+This is a collaborative delivery led by artists Anna Francis and Rebecca Davies with Alice Thatcher, Katrina Wilde and residents of Portland Street and the surrounding streets.

-The project is supported by Creative Civic Change, AirSpace Gallery, Appetite, My Community Matters, Arts Council England and Stoke City Council.
+The project is supported by Arts Council England and National Lottery and partners with AirSpace Gallery, Engage, Appetite and Stoke City Council.